tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

     ![plotly_scatter.png](Images/plotly_scatter.png)

-* Create another scatter plot comparing the cost of living index to the number of housing units sold to determine if the higher cost of living index can be correlated to the number of sales.
+* Create another scatter plot that compares the cost of living index to the number of housing units sold, to determine if the higher cost of living index can be correlated to the number of sales.

   * Use **Cost of Living Index** as `x`.